Welcome to

 • All 2024 Kids Have Sold!

-Please check back in May of 2025 to see our new babies available to take home.
+Please check back in summer of 2025 to see our new babies available to take home.

-Our herd began with American Alpine and Nigerian Dwarf breeds.
-Nigerian Dwarfs are from Africa and Alpines originally from Switzerland and France.
-Alpines are hardy and playful and are high volume milk producers; Nigerian Dwarfs are goofy and relaxed and their milk contains high butterfat (6-7 percent).
-The offspring from these breeds are considered Mini Alpines.
+Nigerian Dwarfs are from Africa and Alpines originate from Switzerland and France.
+Alpines are hardy and playful and are high volume milk producers; Nigerian Dwarfs are cute and mischievous and their milk contains high butterfat (6-7 percent).

-Come visit the farm and meet the goats!
-We invite people of all ages and backgrounds to connect with the French spirit of pastoralism.
+We invite people of all ages and abilities to come visit our herd and connect with the French spirit of pastoralism.

 Sign up for our Ami(e)s de Cabri (friends of Cabri) newletter.
 Be the first to hear about special happenings on the farm and news about the herdshare program.